Sims and Yoo debate electronic surveillance

 October 10, 2007

-Boalt Hall professor John Yoo and Pacific McGeorge professor John Sims debated the hotly-contested Bush administration's electronic surveillance policy before a nearly packed house of faculty, students and the public on October 1 in the Pacific McGeorge lecture hall.
+Boalt Hall professor John Yoo and McGeorge professor John Sims debated the hotly-contested Bush administration's electronic surveillance policy before a nearly packed house of faculty, students and the public on October 1 in the McGeorge lecture hall.
 Sponsored by the Federalist Society of Sacramento and the McGeorge Federalist Society, the debate, "FISA and Electronic Surveillance — Does National Security Burden Freedom?," was moderated by Dean Elizabeth Rindskopf Parker, former general counsel to the National Security Agency and the CIA.

 FISA, the Foreign Intelligence Surveillance Act of 1978, prescribes procedures for the physical and electronic surveillance and collection of intelligence information between or among foreign powers.
 The Bush Administration ordered the National Security Agency to expand the program in 2002.
 Critics assert that the warrantless spying program is a violation of the Fourth Amendment and illegal under FISA.